tav/nodelint/doc/node-lint.md

       Output version information and exit.

   __<file-or-directory>__:
-      You can run nodelint on specific files or on all *\*.js* files inside
+      You can run node-lint on specific files or on all *\*.js* files inside
       a directory.

 ## CONFIG

-You can customise the JSLint options by modifying the default config.js
+You can customize the JSLint options by modifying the default config.js
 file or by providing your own config file with the *--config* parameter:

-    nodelint --config path/to/custom.js file1.js file2.js ...
+    node-lint --config path/to/custom.json file1.js file2.js ...

-For example, if the default config.js looks like:
+For example, if the default config.json looks like:

-    var options = {
+    {
-        adsafe       : false,
+        "adsafe"       : false,
-        bitwise      : true,
+        "bitwise"      : true,
-        error_prefix : "\u001b[1m",
+        "error_prefix" : "\u001b[1m",
-        error_suffix : ":\u001b[0m "
+        "error_suffix" : ":\u001b[0m "
     };

-And your custom.js looks like:
+And your custom.json looks like:

-    var options = {
+    {
-        bitwise      : false,
+        "bitwise"      : false,
-        browser      : false
+        "browser"      : false
     };

 Then the final options will be:

-    var options = {
+    {
-        adsafe       : false,
+        "adsafe"       : false,
-        bitwise      : false,
+        "bitwise"      : false,
-        browser      : false,
+        "browser"      : false,
-        error_prefix : "\u001b[1m",
+        "error_prefix" : "\u001b[1m",
-        error_suffix : ":\u001b[0m "
+        "error_suffix" : ":\u001b[0m "
     };

 ## JSLINT OPTIONS